 3. Take a Trip

 Not every trip has to be a huge one.
 If your child loves going to Six Flags or Disneyland (and it’s in your budget), then absolutely go for it.
-But if your child prefers something small like the park, then that can work just as well.
-Either way, if you take a trip you’ll want to plan it out.
+But if your child prefers something small like the park, that can work just as well.
+Either way, you’ll want to plan it out if you take a trip.

-When it comes to planning your trip, there are several organizations out there that work to help make your trip as easy as possible.
-Your Autism Guide helps families find locations that are autism-friendly and less stressful when traveling.
+When it comes to planning your trip, several organizations out there work to help make your trip as easy as possible.
+Your Autism Guide helps families find autism-friendly and less stressful locations when traveling.

 4. Surprise them in School

 Surprising your child at school is a brilliant idea because you can use this opportunity to show other kids how to appreciate the little milestones in their life.
-Whether a child has special needs or not, he or she will draw a lesson from such an experience.
+Whether a child has special needs, they will draw a lesson from such an experience.

-To ensure you get the perfect surprise celebration for your child, make sure you communicate with the teachers.
-That way, the staff can make sure you come at the most ideal time.
+Ensure you get the perfect surprise celebration for your child.
+Make sure you communicate with the teachers.
+That way, the staff can make sure you come at an ideal time.
 One great time is lunchtime.
-You get to spend time with your child and also meet their school friends.
+You get to spend time with your child and meet their school friends.

 Celebrate Milestones of Special Needs Children

 Raising a child with special needs can be challenging, but each time they achieve something, it fills your heart with joy.
-Celebrating the little and big wins benefit not only them but you as well!
+Celebrating the little and big wins benefit not only them but also you!